-In addition to the normal aging process, there are two main causes of tooth discoloration:
+In addition to the normal ageing process, there are two main causes of tooth discolouration

 This occurs when the outer layer of the enamel becomes stained because of the consumption of certain substances.
-Consumables that can cause tooth discoloration include:
+Consumables that can cause tooth discolouration include:

-Chipped teeth which can cause discoloration due to nerve or enamel damage
+- Chipped teeth which can cause discolouration due to nerve or enamel damage

-Several diseases such can affect the colour of the enamel or dentin.
-In addition, treatment such as chemotherapy can also cause discoloration
+- Several diseases such can affect the colour of the enamel or dentin.
+In addition, treatment such as chemotherapy can also cause discolouration

 Having a good dental hygiene routine can prevent extrinsic tooth discolouration.
 This includes brushing your teeth after every meal.
 Dentists also recommend rinsing your mouth with water immediately after consuming foods or drinks that could stain your teeth, such as coffee, wine or cola.
 Seeing a dental hygienist every six months for a professional clean will also assist in the removal of extrinsic stains.